valzam/pychain/README.md

 # pychain
 Educational Blockchain implementation in Python.
 The development is separated into stages from a simple to a complex implementation.
 I made a point of using seminal papers to implement the blockchain from first principles.
-This implementation is mostly modeled after bitcoin for sake of simplicity.
+This implementation is mostly modeled after the Ethereum yellowpaper.

 ## Stage 1
 The first stage more or less simulates a blockchain without yet implementing all the cryptographic proofs and security.
 There is no network yet, only a single node accepting transactions, calculating PoW and signing a block.